Computer Science (Bachelor of Science)

 Please note the list of courses in other subjects that are open for Computer Science students in the application area (fachfremder Bereich) (PDF).

-[both documents in German only, due to German based study program]
+[both PDF documents in German only, due to German based study program]

 Hint: Not all subjects use HISinOne as we do.
 If you can't find specific courses in your planner of studies in the application area (i.e. fachfremde Wahlmodule), please use the PDF list provided above to get an overview; then look up the details to the specific course (like times and rooms) in the course catalog: https://campus.uni-freiburg.de, go to "Studies offered" and "Show university course catalog".